waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Usage Error:** I failed to provide a critical `system_directive` to my `puzzle_strategist_agent`, leading to a flawed plan.
 I must ensure all relevant context is provided to agents immediately.
 - **Tool Opportunity:** I can streamline puzzle-solving by creating a single tool, `puzzle_solver_suite`, that both gathers the puzzle state and calls the strategist agent in one action.
 - **Untested Hypothesis:** The current primary hypothesis is that solving the western switch on Victory Road 2F has cleared the impassable tiles blocking the path for the eastern puzzle.
 This needs to be tested.
+- Victory Road 2F (Eastern Boulder Puzzle): Agent hypothesis that solving the western switch cleared the path along y=17 has been proven false.
+The boulder cannot be pushed through (6, 17).
+The puzzle's solution remains unknown.
+Retreating to heal party.